Their Eyes Were Watching God (film): Cast

+Production

+Began shooting April 5, 2004 and completed shooting May 24, 2004 in Florida.

 Reception

 Catering to Winfrey's expected TV audience, the film largely avoided the more controversial themes of race, gender, and power that Hurston explored in her novel.
 Karen Valby of Entertainment Weekly comments, "While the book chews on meaty questions of race and identity, the movie largely resigns itself to the realm of sudsy romance."
 New York Times critic Virginia Heffernan said, "[T]he film is less a literary tribute than a visual fix of Harlequin Romance: Black Southern Series— all sensual soft-core scenes and contemporary, accessible language."

 Sharon L. Jones, an English professor at Wright State University, agreed that the film was quite different from the novel.
 She said that the novel emphasizes Janie's life journey with others who are part of her establishing an identity, and she is sometimes overpowered by them.
 Jones says the film leaves out many important concepts that help convey the central theme.
 She says that Harpo's production was thought to address a more general idea of love to reach a broad range of audience, believed to be the majority-white females of Winfrey's TV audience.